smcdev831/urban-octo-telegram-v2/README.md

 Refactored Horiseon website for UTA Bootcamp 10/2023 Module 1.

-This repo contains both the source code HTML, CSS, and additional assets used to build the website.
+This repo contains the source code HTML, CSS, and additional assets used to build the website.

 ## File Structure